moha-02/PL_pgSQL/README.md

 Language 'plpgsql';
 ~~~

+## Instructions 👷‍♂️

+The SQL file contains the script in the order of exacution

+1. Import the Script in the plpgsql.sql file to your database query console.
+2. Execute the script from top to bottom.
+3. We recommend executing the script by parts by following the schema in the script.
+4. The order is commented and delimited.

 ## Conclusions

 To sum up, the PlPgSql is a programing language oriented to managing the database.
 It makes a lot of repetitive work shorter and faster, also allows to automatize trought triggers.
 The project helped to practice the mos important parts about plpgsql that makes it very usefull.